lquuu/SIADS521_Assignment3/README.md

 # SIADS521_Assignment3
 Winter 2025

-This is where I'm testing this.
+This is where I'll be putting in my assignment